-With three children of their own, Mary Jo and Dale Rust aimed to provide a caring home for children beyond their biological family.
-In 1985, the Rusts came to The Cradle to begin their adoption journey through the Center for African American Adoption with the placements of Dean followed by Donovan in 1988.
+In addition to their three children, Mary Jo and Dale Rust looked to provide a caring home for children beyond their biological family.
+In 1985, the Rusts came to The Cradle to begin their adoption journey through the Center for African American Adoption (now the Sayers Center for African American Adoption).
+That year they adopted Dean, who was then followed by Donovan in 1988.

 The Rusts credit The Cradle for creating an open dialogue.
 The pair’s lives have since overflowed with support from birth and adoptive family and friends.
-These huge circles of love, unwavering acceptance and care improved their lives and touches everyone they encounter.
-“Like my husband says these two are just the gift that keeps on giving.”
+These huge circles of love, unwavering acceptance and care improved their lives and touched everyone they encountered.
+“Like my husband says, these two are just the gift that keeps on giving,” Mary Jo notes.

 Their extended families — birth and adoptive — have been so warm and welcoming that Dean and Donovan always will be well-cared for.
 They are independent, exemplary members of the Northbrook community where they have a wide circle of friends.